MetaMask/nft-tickets-workshop/README.md

 }
 ```

-We will run the following command for each `metadata-*.json` file we have:
+We will run the following command for each `metadata-*.json` file we have, do this from the `nft-ticket-data` directory:

 ```bash
 curl -X POST -F file=@metadata-1.json \